 Connect an unobstructed drain line to the drain and overflow connections on the evaporative cooler.
 A shut off valve (by others) is required for the evaporative cooler drain line.

-A trap should be used to prevent water from overflowing the sump pump.
+A trap should be used to prevent sewer gas from being drawn into the unit.
 Refer to drain trap diagram.

 3. Check/Adjust Water Level